 The designer can also use questionnaires or written forms to collect information.

 Questionnaires are most helpful when the designer needs feedback from a large group.
 The number of people would otherwise make interviewing a challenge.

-An existing building can be surveyed, field measured, and photographed as part of site analysis.
-The survey of existing conditions takes into account location, views, and solar orientation.
+An existing building can be surveyed, field measured and photographed as part of the project assessment and site analysis.
+The survey of existing conditions analysis considers location, views, and solar orientation.

 A field survey should include:

-- Copy of architect's drawings, if available.
-Otherwise, drawings are completed by designer.
+- Copy of architect’s drawings, if available.
+Otherwise, drawings are completed by the designer.

 - Physical site visit(s)